Sir George Grey, 1st Baronet: Early life

-Grey was born at the family estate of Fallodon Hall, Northumberland on 10 October 1767, the third son of Lieutenant General Charles Grey, 1st Earl Grey and the Countess Elizabeth Grey.
-Among his siblings were Charles Grey, 2nd Earl Grey, who became Prime Minister of the United Kingdom and abolished slavery in 1833, Lieutenant General Sir Henry George Grey, Governor of Cape Colony, and Edward Grey, Bishop of Hereford.
+Grey was born at the Grey family estate of Fallodon Hall, Northumberland, on 10 October 1767, the third son of Lieutenant-General Charles Grey, 1st Earl Grey and the Countess Elizabeth Grey.
+Among his siblings were Charles Grey, 2nd Earl Grey, who became Prime Minister of the United Kingdom and abolished slavery in the British Empire in 1833, Lieutenant-General Sir Henry George Grey, Governor of Cape Colony, and Edward Grey, Bishop of Hereford.